On this page

 How Mycelia suggests which habitats to monitor

-The government guidance underpinning Mycelia’s suggestions is here.
-It sets out which on-site habitats should be considered “significant” and therefore monitored.
-(Under the Environment Act 2021, all off-site habitats must be monitored.)
+These suggestions are based on government guidance, which you can find here.
+The guidance sets out which on-site habitats should be considered “significant”, meaning that they should be secured and monitored.
+(Under the Environment Act 2021, all off-site habitats must be secured and monitored.)

 Based on this guidance, Mycelia automatically sets the following habitats to be monitored: